TycheSoftwares/woocommerce-abandoned-cart/woocommerce-abandoned-cart/readme.txt

 * This version has 1 bug fix.

-* Bug Fixed - When WooCommerce is deactivated and “Allow” button is clicked from the user tracking data notice.
+* Bug Fixed - When WooCommerce is deactivated and "Allow" button is clicked from the user tracking data notice.
 It was redirecting to a blank page.
 Now, if WooCommerce is deactivated then Abandoned cart lite plugin will be automatically deactivated & display the notice.

 = 4.1 (11.07.2017) =

 * This version has 1 bug fix.

-* Bug Fixed - Some warnings were displayed in the Debug log file.
+* Bug Fixed - Some warning was displayed in the Debug log file.
 This has been fixed.

 = 4.0 (04.07.2017) =